 Note: For some operations, such as isochronous mode, you must set the CP card to Interrupt mode.
+You can also improve the performance of the CP 5613 card by changing the IRQ settings.
 See the following topic: Improving the Performance of the CP 5613 Card.